Sangam literature: Historical Sangam period

 In Old Tamil language, the term Tamilakam (Tamiḻakam, Purananuru 168.
 18) referred to the whole of the ancient Tamil-speaking area, corresponding roughly to the area known as southern India today, consisting of the territories of the present-day Indian states of Tamil Nadu, Kerala, parts of Andhra Pradesh and Karnataka.
 Sri Lanka is distinguished from it and is known as Ilam or Eelam, although also influenced by the Sangam Period.
 (Note: Wilson 2000: "They had earlier felt secure in the concept of the Tamilakam, a vast area of "Tamilness" from the south of Dekhan in India to the north of Sri Lanka...")

 In Indian history, the Sangam period or age is the period of the history of ancient Tamil Nadu and Kerala (then known as Tamilakam), and parts of Sri Lanka from c.
 300 BCE to 300 CE.
 It was named after the literature of poets and scholars of the legendary Sangam academies centered in the city of Madurai.

 In the period between 300 BCE and 300 CE, Tamilakam was ruled by the three Tamil dynasties of Pandya, Chola and Chera, and a few independent chieftains, the Velir.
 The evidence on the early history of the Tamil kingdoms consists of the epigraphs of the region, the Sangam literature, and archaeological data.

-The fourfold Vedic system of caste hierarchy did not exist during the Sangam period.
-The society was organised by occupational groups living apart from each other.

-Chronology

-K.A.
-Nilakanta Shastri suggests that this body of literature reflects events over a span of four or five generations, amounting to about 120 to 150 years, thus placing the Sangam age roughly between 100 CE and 250 CE.
-Swamikannu Pillai dated Paripatal, one of the Sangam era text, to the 7th century CE.
-Kamil Zvelebil, on the other hand, proposed that the most plausible date for the bulk of early Tamil literature is the 2nd century CE, with the exceptions of works like Paripatal, Kalittokai, and Tirumurukaraarruppatai, which belong to a later period.
-When he took into consideration the cumulative evidence of the linguistic, epigraphic, archaeological, numismatic and historical data, both internal and external, he concluded that the ancient Tamil literature may be dated between 100 BCE and 250 CE.

-Tolkappiyam, the ancient Tamil grammar text written by Tolkappiyar, consists of three parts: Eluttatikaram (Phonology), Sollatikaram (Semantics), and Porulatikaram (Context and Meaning).
-It is generally dated to approximately 100 BCE.
-However, S. Vaiyapuri Pillai suggests that Tolkappiyar was a Jain scholar well-versed in the Aintiram grammatical system and posits a later date, placing him in southern Kerala around the 5th century CE.
-Notably, Tolkappiyam incorporates several Sanskrit and Prakrit loanwords, reflecting its historical and linguistic context.
-Iravatham Mahadevan, based on epigraphic evidence, dates the text to no later than the 2nd century CE, highlighting its significance in early Tamil literary tradition.